respailab/respailab.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: "Welcome to the RespAI Lab!: Our Research Goal is Ethical Innovation for a Transparent, Privacy-Respecting, and Safe AI Future."
+subtitle: "Welcome to the RespAI Lab!"

 profile:
   align: left